Hans Cory: Ethnographic studies and publications

+In his 1944 article: "Figurines Used in the Initiation Ceremonies of the Nguu of Tanganyika Territory", Cory described the ritual "use of figurines and songs in combination [...] generally used in East Africa at puberty ceremonies for both sexes."
+He also noted a "rigid separation of the two sexes" for the ceremonies.
+Usually, every sculpture was accompanied by a specific song, and Cory indicated a short section of the lyrics in both the native language and in English translation, along with photographs and explanations about their ritual meaning and use.
+Expressing his appreciation of these figurines and songs, he called them examples of the "descriptive and symbolic art" and statements of the ethics of social conduct, used by East Africans for important occasions.

-Based on copies of wall paintings from initiation rites of the Sukuma and Nyamwezi "Snake Charmers" societies, Cory publifished his collection of what he called 'primitive' paintings and his comments about this form of teaching the oral history of the societies to novitiates.
+Based on copies of wall paintings made for initiation rites of the Sukuma and Nyamwezi "Snake Charmers" societies, Cory published his collection of what he called 'primitive' paintings and his comments about this form of teaching oral history of the societies to novitiates.
 In a review of this work, Cory was quoted as follows:

-As government sociologist, he further conducted a project from the mid-1950s onwards to collect and codify the customary law of a number of ethnic groups in Tanganyika, such as the Sukuma, Nyamwezi, Haya, Gogo and others.
+As government sociologist, Cory conducted a project from the mid-1950s onwards to collect and codify the customary law of a number of ethnic groups in Tanganyika, such as the Sukuma, Nyamwezi, Haya, Gogo among others.
 After independence of the country at the end of 1961, these attempts to translate traditional law into new national legal structures were continued.
 His unpublished papers are collected in the library of the University of Dar es Salaam and, together with his publications, constitute an important ethnographic record of the history of Tanganyika.

 After 1950, Cory lived in Mwanza on Lake Victoria, and his last book was devoted to the history of the adjacent Bukoba district.
 For his services to the culture of Tanganyika, he was awarded the Order of the British Empire.